-The PCB should undertake a regular and systematic review of progress, beyond the scope of the UBRAF, towards the targets in the UNAIDS 2016-2021 Strategy.
+The UNAIDS Board should undertake a regular and systematic review of progress, beyond the scope of the UBRAF, towards the targets in the UNAIDS Strategy.
 The review would focus on:

-- Epidemic and response updates provided by the annual UNAIDS Global AIDS Monitoring of progress towards global targets.
-This will require synchronization of at least one PCB meeting per year to the Global AIDS Monitoring reporting timeline. - b.
-Development of a scorecard of Member States' financial commitments to the Joint Programme, both core and non-core, and the wider AIDS response that facilitates tracking of financing gaps and identification of strategic approaches to fully finance the AIDS response and increasing its effectiveness, with a particular focus on the result areas in the UNAIDS 2016-2021 Strategy. - Deliberations and findings of the partnership forum on select 2016-2021 Strategy result areas (see Recommendation 7, under Strengthening joint working).
+- b.
+Development of a scorecard of Member States' financial commitments to the Joint Programme (core and non-core) and the wider AIDS response that facilitates tracking of financing gaps and identification of strategic approaches to fully finance the AIDS response and increasing its effectiveness, with a particular focus on the result areas in the UNAIDS Strategy. - Deliberations and findings of the partnership forum on select Strategy result areas (see Recommendation 7 under Joint Working).